The following Statement was made on Monday 18 May in the House of Commons.

 I have listened carefully to this debate, and the Minister seems to say in every answer how well the Government have done throughout this whole pandemic.
 If that is the case, how have we come to the point where well over 35,000 people have died?
 I invite the Minister to tell us now where the Government went wrong.

 The noble Baroness is entirely reasonable.
 I apologise if I give the impression that I am in any way complacent or if I am unapologetic about what we have done.
 She is entirely right: this is an awful disease that has hit this country extremely hard and not everything we have done has worked as well as we had hoped.
 Undoubtedly, when we look back, it will be judged that the Government have made mistakes; of that I am absolutely sure.
 I approach this question with humility.
-I completely take on board her point that questions that resist the idea that we have made mistakes are quite wrong.
+I completely take on board her point that answers that resist the idea that we have made mistakes are quite wrong.

 However, I want to try to convey the enormous commitment and focus that the Government, the NHS and the people who are involved in the greater project have thrown into this project.
 It is not a massive shambolic mess littered with political stupidity and corruption, as is implied by some of the critics of the Government.
 Actually it has been a venture that has had a huge amount of innovation, collaboration and good will behind it.
 I am afraid I cannot help but seek to salute and pay tribute to those who are involved.